Skip over main navigation

 Why we exist

-Like you, the founder of this charity had an incident which resulted in him having aphasia.
+The founder of this charity, Colin Lyall had an incident which resulted in him having aphasia.
 In his case, he had a stroke in 2013 at the age of 50.
 To him and his family, he seemed to be too young to experience a stroke.
 That is why we welcome anyone of any age.
-As we have now learned that strokes can unfortunately occur in someones 20’s.
+As we have now learned that strokes can unfortunately occur in someone's 20’s.

-Also like you, the founder was confused and could not fully comprehend what had happened to him.
+Following the stroke, Colin was confused and could not fully comprehend what had happened to him.
 It took him about a year to fully understand what was happening to his brain.

 This charity knows first hand the confusion, frustration and change that a stroke can have on a person and their family.

 We know that aphasia is not only a result of a stroke, but also head injury, brain haemorrhage, or a brain tumour.
-That is why we are focused on supporting anyone with aphasia or similar conditions.
+We are focused on supporting anyone with aphasia or similar acquired communication conditions, such as dysarthria and apraxia.

 click here to visit one of our groups